StephanMoeller/learning-colemak-takeaways/README.md

 - Use codemonkey to track your progress, but use keybr.com to actually train.
 Keybr.com has very nice stats per letter and they make sentences with a mix of real and non-real words focused on making you learn the rolls on typical english phrases.
 - Until you feel you do no longer need to practise, always focus on accuracy, not speed.
 Ironically, this will eventually improve your speed a lot more.
 Its like the wax-on, wax-off where karate kid learns the motions in slow motion and then is able to do them fast.
 - Hand in and don't give up.
 Keep doing it.
+- Don't compare your speed and progress to others.
+I have been learning colemak for 5 months and I was waaaaay slower in progressing than all the youtubers I was watching for advice.
 - Some people may encourage you on your journey, but my experience is that most people will mock you for wasting your time.
 Don't listen to them; you are the enlightened.
 Beat their mockery with results.
 - If you use a custom mappable keyboard, concider where you place your back space.
 I placed it on the left side, next to the pinky and now I wish I had placed it under a stronger finger.
 - Feel free to write me, if you think I can be of any help on your journey. :)